CompuTec/processforce-docs/current/user-guide/scheduling/resource-balancing.md

 # Resource Balancing

-This option allows choosing the most optimal Resource (defined in Production Process / Manufacturing Order **ADD LINK** Alternative Resources) for a specific task from a Manufacturing Order.
+This option allows choosing the most optimal Resource (defined in Production Process / Manufacturing Order / Alternative Resources) for a specific task from a Manufacturing Order.

 :::danger
 Testing the option in a test environment before using it in a production environment is recommended.